strahlw/primo-optimizer/docs/quickstart.rst

     Activating the new 'primo' environment

-* Note that the the free and open-source solver `SCIP <https://scipopt.org/>`_ will also get installed with the above step.
-PRIMO can also utilize other free or commercial optimization solvers if you have access to other solvers already.
+* PRIMO can also utilize other free or commercial optimization solvers if you have access to other solvers already.

 Step 4: Run Examples in Jupyter Notebook